inside immigration information about marriage green cards and work visas in America

 In a case where there is a jail sentence (even suspended) of 12 months, immigration will not excuse the petty theft for citizenship; instead immigration will deny citizenship and put the green card holder into deportation (called “removal”) proceedings.
 The green card holder should have hired a criminal defense attorney to get the sentence for the petty theft conviction reduced before applying for citizenship.

 TIP: Please have your criminal conviction paperwork reviewed by an immigration attorney before submitting your N400 or I-485 or I-751 even if you think it is a simple petty theft.
-I am not trying to be overly dramatic . . it is very sad to get contacted by someone who is now in deportation proceedings when all they did was take $10 worth of food for their family.
+I am not trying to be overly dramatic . . it is very sad to get contacted by someone who is now in deportation proceedings when all they did was take $10 worth of food for their family but they never took their court paperwork to an immigration attorney to review.